Heroic Portraits- A lesson plan

 Students will learn how artists communicate through portraiture, about the literary term, allegory, and then they will write a poem applying these communication strategies.
 They will also learn about facial proportions.

-the size relationships of one part to the whole and one part to another.
+Proportion –The size relationships of one part to the whole and one part to another.

 About the Artist